casey/just/README.md

 expressions.<sup>master</sup>

-However, because settings affect the behavior of backticks and many functions, those expressions may not contain backticks, function calls, or references to variable assignments which themselves, directly or transitively, contain backticks or function calls.
+However, because settings affect the behavior of backticks and many functions, those expressions may not contain backticks or function calls, directly or transitively via reference.

 #### Allow Duplicate Recipes